 When 8878 reaches 200 Chic Points, she will be in the Style Council!

 For work I load up on the classic button up shirts…I like Express’s work shirts and bought every single color.
 I also invest in nice dress pants and pencil skirts (black, gray, and navy).
 Blazers are worth the extra buck as well.
 I bought a pair of black stiletto pumps from Nine West that match everything so I wear them alot to the office.
-I like to have fun with work clothes though…my current muse is Joan from Mad Men…but gotta tone down the “vixen” look…gotta make it work appropriate.posted about 6 years ago
+I like to have fun with work clothes though…my current muse is Joan from Mad Men…but gotta tone down the “vixen” look…gotta make it work appropriate.posted over 8 years ago

 I’m lucky, I don’t really have to think out what I can wear to work.
 At one job I have a company uniform and at the other job I’m allowed to wear whatever I want.
-I could even go to that job in a tank, hotpants and flip flops if I wanted.posted about 6 years ago
+I could even go to that job in a tank, hotpants and flip flops if I wanted.posted over 8 years ago

 I find it difficult, but my job can be quite messy so I don’t like to wear nice clothes in case they get ruined.
-It’s generally just jeans and a plain top, but it gets really boring.posted about 6 years ago
+It’s generally just jeans and a plain top, but it gets really boring.posted over 8 years ago